Image: NASA / JPL-Caltech

 Overview

 Voyager 1 is the most distant human-made object in existence and the first spacecraft to enter interstellar space.
 Launched on 5 September 1977 — 16 days after its twin Voyager 2 — Voyager 1 took advantage of a once-in-176-years planetary alignment to conduct the first close flybys of Jupiter (March 1979) and Saturn (November 1980), discovering volcanic activity on Io, the chaotic terrain of Saturn's moon Mimas, and the structure of Saturn's rings.
 After Saturn, Voyager 1 was directed up out of the ecliptic plane and onto a trajectory that took it on its long-haul journey toward the boundary of the Sun's heliosphere.
 On 25 August 2012, at a distance of 121.6 AU from the Sun, Voyager 1 became the first spacecraft to cross the heliopause — the boundary where the solar wind gives way to the interstellar medium.
-As of April 2026 Voyager 1 is approximately 25 billion km (167 AU) from Earth, with a one-way light-time of nearly 23 hours.
+As of early 2026 Voyager 1 is approximately 172.6 AU (~25.5 billion km) from the Sun, with a one-way light-time of about 23.9 hours; it is on track to reach 1 light-day from Earth (~173.1 AU) on 18 November 2026 — the first human-made object to do so.
 Despite operating on radioisotope generators that have lost more than 60% of their original power, the spacecraft continues to return plasma wave data, and engineers in 2024 successfully recovered from a corrupted memory chip that had garbled telemetry for months.
 The 1977 Golden Record bolted to its side carries greetings, music, and images of Earth — a message in a bottle for any civilization that may someday encounter it.

 Key Milestones